 So far, our biggest achievements are (subjective opinion):

-our notebooks and workflow were used for a class in Peru (repository)
+our notebooks were used for a class in Peru (blog post)

 we use MyBinder and hub.oggm.org as viable platforms to run workshops and tutorials

 securing of funding for the platform, indicating that other people see potential in the project as well.

 This is great!
 But we also see that there is room for improvement, and we would like to use this roadmap as a “working document” to keep track of our goals for the year to come.

 Feel to comment or edit this file on GitHub!

 This is probably the most involved and most important change.